 Kansas State University's Information Technology Services (ITS) is committed to providing excellent IT services to the K-State community in support of the teaching, learning, research and service missions of our university.
 On July 1, 2009, the university's existing central IT organizations were consolidated within ITS as an important step in building the next generation of campus-wide IT services at K-State.
-ITS offers a wide range of information, technology, and communications services through four service units.
+ITS offers a wide range of information, technology, and communications services through five service units.

 The Office of the CIO and Vice Provost for ITS coordinates and manages ITS policy, planning, and portfolio management activities and the university information security program.
 The Office also provides centralized ITS business services.

 The Office of Information Security and Compliance works to help all K-Staters understand the importance of using good security practices and common sense when they use their computers on the Internet.
 The ISC team is responsible for risk management, compliance, information security operations and the overall coordination for all information security at Kansas State University.

 Information Systems Office (ISO) administers, develops and maintains mission critical databases and associated application systems in support of institutional administrative functions, such as Accounting, Payroll, Budget, Human Resources, Facilities Management, Parking Services, Affirmative Action, Student Financial Assistance, and Student Records and Services.
 Administrators, faculty, and staff throughout the university use these databases and application systems to operate and administer academic programs and institutional operations.
 Students use them to access essential services and information.